 - Importer's Certificate;

-- License Registration Certificates.
+- License Registration Certificate.

 Upon receipt of satisfactory proof, military personnel are exempt from payment of motor vehicle tax.